-The are obligate parasites, meaning that they can only survive on living material.
-This makes studying them in the lab more challenging as they can't survive on artificial media.
-While dead plant material won't contain any living pathogen, it may still harbor spores.
+- Powdery mildew is an obligate parasite.
+This means they can only survive on living material.
+This makes studying them in a lab a challenge as they can't survive on artificial media!

 With most diseases we think of them as only one species or genus.
-For example Botrytis (grey mould) infects a number of different species of plants but the different kinds of Botrytis are all closely related.
+For example, Botrytis (grey mold) infects a number of different species of plants but the different kinds of Botrytis are all closely related.
 Powdery mildew is different in that there are a large number of distantly related fungi and they are host specific.

 A few examples of this: